-Figure 3: Possible elevation contours for FSS ES at different locations accross Europe
+Figure 3: Possible elevation contours for FSS ES at different locations across Europe

 The figures show that locations at the extreme south of Europe (Spain, Italy, Greece) are likely to be at elevation between 40° and 45°, while those at the extreme north (Norway, Finland) are between 10° and 15°.
 The FSS ES site in Luxembourg is at elevation of about 33° and the ES in the Netherlands is at elevation of about 30° towards the GSO satellite.